-Baby’s tastes are eclectic, but her favorite things might not actually give you a lot of insight into what exactly to get her for her first birthday.
+Baby’s tastes are eclectic, but their favorite things might not actually give you a lot of insight into what exactly to get them for their first birthday.
 If you’re stumped, or just interested in a few other ideas, there are certain things that have a good history as crowd-pleasers, as long as the crowd is a group of one-year-olds.

 - Your favorite things

 It’s pretty clear by now that Baby’s favorite thing to play with is whatever you’re playing with – often your phone or your computer.
-While you’re probably not in the mood to wrap up your iPhone for Baby’s birthday (and it wouldn’t be the best idea even if you wanted to), her first birthday party is a great time to present her with her own wooden or plastic versions of the objects that she tries to take from you the most often.
+While you’re probably not in the mood to wrap up your iPhone for Baby’s birthday (and it wouldn’t be the best idea even if you wanted to), their first birthday party is a great time to present them with their own wooden or plastic versions of the objects that they try to take from you the most often.

 - Dinnertime accessories